Recognition of same-sex unions in Italy: Court cases

-In 2009, a same-sex couple from Venice sued the local administration for denying them a marriage licence.
-The case was referred to the Constitutional Court concerned at a possible conflict between the Italian Civil Code (which does not allow for same-sex marriage) and Articles 3 (which forbids any kind of discrimination) and 29 (which states an ambiguous gender-neutral definition of marriage) of the Italian Constitution.
-On 14 April 2010, the Constitutional Court ruled that the statutory ban on same-sex marriage was not in breach of the Constitution.
-However, the court also affirmed that same-sex couples deserve legal recognition since they are "social formations" constitutionally protected under Article 2 of the Constitution.
+In 2009, a same-sex couple from Venice sued city officials after they had denied them a marriage licence.
+The case, which alleged that the Italian Civil Code violated Articles 3 (which forbids any kind of discrimination) and 29 (which states an ambiguous gender-neutral definition of marriage) of the Italian Constitution, was heard at the Constitutional Court.
+On 14 April 2010, the court ruled that the statutory ban on same-sex marriage did not violate the Constitution.
+However, it affirmed that same-sex couples deserve legal recognition since they are "social formations" constitutionally protected under Article 2 of the Constitution.
 The task of drafting legislation to this purpose was deemed by the court to be the Parliament's sole prerogative.

-In January 2011, the Court of Cassation reversed a lower court decision that a European Union (EU) citizen married to an Italian citizen of the same sex was not permitted to reside in Italy because they were not a family according to Italian law.
+In January 2011, the Supreme Court of Cassation reversed a lower court decision that an EU citizen married to an Italian citizen of the same sex was not permitted to reside in Italy because they were not a family according to Italian law.
 The Court of Cassation ruled that the lower court should have applied the Citizens' Rights Directive on the right of EU citizens to move and reside freely within the member states.

-In a landmark ruling, the Court of Cassation ruled on 15 March 2012 that "same-sex couples have the same right to a family life as married straight couples", adding that "the judiciary shall grant them the same legal rights as enjoyed under marriage on a case-by-case rule".
-Even though the court's judgment is not binding outside the case decided, lower courts may find the judgment persuasive.
-Whereas the Parliament remains free to pass legislation recognising same-sex unions, the verdict paved the way for such unions to be equivalent to marriage in all but name and for judges to recognize individual rights for cohabiting couples.
+In another landmark ruling, the Court of Cassation ruled on 15 March 2012 that "same-sex couples have the same right to a family life as married straight couples", adding that "the judiciary shall grant them the same legal rights as enjoyed under marriage on a case-by-case rule".
+Although the court's judgment was not binding outside this case, the verdict paved the way for lower court judges to recognize individual rights for cohabiting couples, and same-sex unions to be equivalent to marriage in all but name.
 On 9 February 2015, the Court of Cassation interpreted the 2010 judgement of the Constitutional Court as meaning that it would be Parliament's choice whether or not to introduce same-sex marriage, civil unions or civil partnerships.